 Some were in the process of backpacking around the whole continent.
 A few people were Mennonites, presumably using the Greyhound to travel because cars weren’t an option.
+Some were checking out the best online casino Canada.
 A lot were homeless and simply wandering.
 All of us were briefly thrown together; people who would usually never speak, who walked very different paths through life, were suddenly in a surprisingly intimate position, knees cramped against each other and sleeping on each other’s shoulders.

 One guy struck up a conversation with me in a tiny diner in the tiny, backwater Saskatchewan town of Medicine Hat, because we were both reading books by Jeanette Winterson.
 He was American, traveling east, and I was English, traveling west, yet somehow there we both were in a run-down canteen in Canada, reading books by the same fairly obscure British author.

 If I could recommend traveling alone on the Greyhound for one reason, it would be moments like that, when the world suddenly, paradoxically seemed both intimately small and awesomely vast.
 It made me never want to stop moving.